 - Luxury: Walnut Heights Hotel is an oasis within paradise.
 Set far from the main road at the base of the mountains, this is the only place in Swat where the “Switzerland of Pakistan” moniker seemed appropriate.
 It’s easy to while away the hours in their beautiful flower gardens, and the food is delicious.
 Rooms are around 10,000 Rs per night.

 Yay transparency!
-Some of the links here are affiliate links, and the owners of Walnut Heights Hotel invited us to stay at a discounted rate in exchange for promotion of their hotel and the region.
-Never fear, it actually is like a mountain paradise, and all of our other thoughts, opinions, and derpy moments are our own.
+Some of the links here are affiliate links.
+The owners of Walnut Heights Hotel invited us to stay at a discounted rate in exchange for promotion of their hotel and the region.
+Never fear, it actually is like a mountain paradise.
+All of our other thoughts, opinions, and derpy moments are our own.